siscomando/webapp/README.md

      >
     <sc-navbar>
 ```
-In sc-navbar the returned JSON after GET in `url` attribute must be a list of
+In sc-navbar the returned JSON after GET from `url` attribute must be a list of
 objects with the fields:
 ```
 {
-  "issues": [
+  "issues": [ // An object <<issues>> containing a list of objects...
     {
       "_cls": "Issue",
       "_id": {